ABSanthosh/Portfolio/src/data/articles/project/daima.md

 }
 ```

 You can see rest of the implementation <a href="https://github.com/Daima-Editor/Daima/blob/prod/src/utils/FileAccess.js" target="_blank" class="FancyLink" data-type="Bracket">here</a>.
-Except a few components, non of the components are made with reusablity in mind.
+Except a few components, none of the components are made with reusablity in mind.
 I just wanted to get it done as fast as possible but you can have them as a reference.

 _Note: If you are implementing the folder tree, use `<details>` tag.
 It saves a lot of time and I really love this component._